Scottish Gaelic literature: Seventeenth-century

-By the early modern era Gaelic had been in geographical decline for three centuries and had begun to be a second class language, confined to the Highlands and Islands.
-The tradition of Classical Gaelic poetry survived longer in Scotland than in Ireland, with the last fully competent member of the MacMhuirich dynasty, who were hereditary poets to the Lords of the Isles and then the Captains of Clanranald, still working in the early eighteenth century.
 Nevertheless, interest in the sponsorship of panegyric Gaelic poetry was declining among the clan leaders.
 Gaelic was gradually being overtaken by Middle Scots, which became the language of both the Scottish nobility and the majority population.
 Middle Scots was derived substantially from Old English, with Gaelic and French influences.
 It was usually called Inglyshe and was very close to the language spoken in northern England, Unlike many of his predecessors, James VI actively despised Gaelic culture.
-As the tradition of classical Gaelic poetry declined, a new tradition of vernacular Gaelic poetry began to emerge.
-While Classical poetry used a language largely fixed in the twelfth century, the vernacular continued to develop.
-In contrast to the Classical tradition, which used syllabic metre, vernacular poets tended to use stressed metre.
+As the tradition of Classical poetry declined, a new tradition of vernacular Scottish Gaelic poetry began to emerge.
+While Classical Gaelic poetry had used a literary language largely fixed in the twelfth century while still being widely understood on both sides of the Irish Sea, the vernacular in both Ireland and Scotland had long since diverged from it, often radically.
+In further contrast to the Classical tradition, which had used syllabic metres (Dán Díreach), vernacular poets tended to use less complex forms of stressed metres (Òran) rooted in the repertoire of traditional singers.
 However, they shared with the Classic poets a set of complex metaphors and role, as the verse was still often panegyric.
 A number of these vernacular poets were women, such as Màiri nighean Alasdair Ruaidh (c.
 1615–1707), a member of Clan MacLeod from the Isle of Harris.
 Iain Lom (c.
 1624–c.
-1710), a member of Clan MacDonald of Keppoch from Lochaber, was a Royalist poet and was appointed poet laureate of Scotland by King Charles II during the Restoration.
-Iain Lom delivered a eulogy for the coronation, and remained loyal to the House of Stuart even after their overthrow in 1688, opposing the Williamites and later, in his vituperative Òran an Aghaidh an Aonaidh, denouncing the 1707 Act of Union.
+1710), a senior member of Clan MacDonald of Keppoch from Lochaber, was a Royalist poet and was appointed poet laureate of Scotland by King Charles II during the Restoration.
+Iain Lom recited a Gaelic eulogy at the King's coronation, and remained loyal to the House of Stuart even after their overthrow in 1688, opposing the Williamites and later, in his vituperative Òran an Aghaidh an Aonaidh, denouncing the 1707 Act of Union.